Priceless Value — How We’re Different

 Hold History in your Hands!
 Tour participants have called Ben a “walking museum.”
 He shares his collection of rare documents and historic newspapers along the tour route.
 The extensive collection includes documents signed by John Hancock and Boston Tea Party participants Thomas Melvill and Amos Lincoln; original colonial newspapers containing ads for Paul Revere’s many businesses; coverage of the reading of the Declaration of Independence in Boston on July 18, 1776; and much more.

 Getting hungry yet?
 For private tour groups of up to 10 people, on tour options 2 and 3, we stop for a reservation at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
-Here you’ll be treated to complimentary Boston Cream Pie (where it was invented in 1867) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
+Here you’ll be treated to complimentary Boston Cream Pie (where it was perfected) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
 Founded in 1855, the Parker House is the longest continuously operating hotel in the United States.
 It was home of the Saturday Club — a gathering on the last Saturday of the month of nineteeth-century literary talent that included Emerson, Thoreau, Hawthorne, Longfellow, and others.
 Charles Dickens stayed here during his 1867-68 American reading tour.
 Another food treat is in store when we make our way to the North End.

 A personal link to Boston history.
 Ben’s ancestors walked the same cobblestone streets as Benjamin Franklin, John Hancock, and Samuel Adams.
 One of them even married silversmith Paul Revere Jr., firstborn son of the famous patriot.
 The link in this paragraph takes you to an interesting document containing photos of Edwards family treasures and information on how old Ben’s ancestors were when certain key events occurred in Boston.